alex-handley/jekyll-now/_posts/2015-01-31-rails-dependent-options.md

  => #<ActiveModel::Errors:0x000001016a9828 @base=#<Post id: 6, title: "Post 101", body: nil, created_at: "2015-01-31 13:19:36", updated_at: "2015-01-31 13:19:36">, @messages={:base=>["Cannot delete record because dependent comments exist"]}>
 {% endhighlight %}

-ActiveRecord has added an error to the errors attribute in the same way as a validation error would be added, this set you up perfectly to display this error to the admin trying to delete the post.
+Active Record has added an error to the errors attribute in the same way as a validation error would be added.
+I think this would work well with validations as you can  display this error to the admin trying to delete the post.
-I think restrict_with_error could be a replacement to doing a custom validation rule in less code but you would lose the if/unless functionality available in valiations.
+Restrict with error could be a replacement to doing a custom validation rule in less code.
+The downside you would lose the if/unless functionality available in validation.

-I know that the dependent option is not the most exciting thing to read about but knowing the less know option in a framework can save you time when working on your next amazing feature.
+I know that the dependent parameter is not the most exciting thing to read about but knowing the less known features in a framework can save you time when working on your next amazing feature.

 Alex